 an incredible opportunity to make sure that we stabilise our growth in the future.
 In any case, a Lamborghini is still a Lamborghini no matter its resting address.”

 Even as it reaches for new and uncharted markets, Domenicali insists Lamborghini will never abandon its core identity.
 He doesn’t want to make the mistake of saturating the market with too many models, instead wanting a more balanced strategy.
-“While we need to monitor what [!our!] are doing we also have to be strong on what our goals and
+“While we need to monitor what [our competitors] are doing we also have to be strong on what our goals and

 our DNA are because these are key to the success that we have today.”